 Although never a student at The University of Akron, Virginia Ewald was a generous supporter of the University.
 Her enthusiasm for young people kept her young, her friends say.
 She never tired of meeting students and attending a number of cultural activities and programs at UA over the years.
 Prior to her passing in 2008 at age 93, Ms. Ewald made arrangements to support the educational advancement of the next generation of educators at UA.
 Read more.

 To honor the memory of Dr. Conrad C. Ott, longtime Akron Public Schools superintendent and board member, a group of alumni and friends of the College of Education at The University of Akron, established an endowed scholarship.
 The Conrad C. Ott Scholars Fund is awarded annually to an APS teacher pursuing a graduate degree in education at The University of Akron.
 Higher education had always been a priority to Ott, and this fund is a way to assist educators in achieving their educational goals.
-Apply now
+Apply beginning March 1

 Through a unique matching gift opportunity created by The Mary F. Shale Trust, all new gifts to the COE will be matched dollar-for-dollar in an effort to raise an additional $100,000 for scholarships.
 Scholarship contributions will aid in the college’s mission of delivering the best and brightest into America’s classrooms.
 Join the cause.

 The Ritchie Foundation awarded the COE with an endowed scholarship of $5,000 in January 2012.
 Those who are going into their semester of student teaching will be able to apply to this fund to help ease their financial burden while having real-world experience.
 The gift will be matched, dollar for dollar, by the Mary Francis Shale Scholarship.

 Giving doesn't have to be time consuming or difficult.